Lakeside Dental Surgery Center

 This Notice Describes How Medical Information About You May Be Used and Disclosed and How You Can Get Access to This Information.
 Please Review It Carefully.

 This Notice describes the privacy practices of Lakeside Dental Surgery Center (“Surgery Center”).
 “We” and “our” means the Surgery Center.
 “You” and “your” means our patient.

-If you have any questions or would like further information about this Notice, you can contact Lakeside Dental Surgery Center Privacy Officer at:
+If you have any questions or would like further information about this Notice, you can contact Lakeside Dental Surgery Center Privacy Official at: